 Shanghai Rummy (Rules and Gameplay Instructions)

-Similar to Continental or Wizard (see our Continental card game rules or Wizard rules if you don’t know these games yet), Shanghai Rummy belongs to the rummy-style family of card games characteristic by their complex yet clear rules and lots of space for creativity.
+Shanghai Rummy belongs to the Rummy family of card games characterized by complex rules and lots of space for the playersโ€™ tactics.

 • What is Shanghai Rummy?